 - Japanese rice vinegar: useful for sushi rice and dressings, and for adding gentle acidity.

-- Sesame seeds: handy for sesame dressing, and for seasoning vegetables and small side dishes.
+- Sesame seeds: handy for sesame dressing, vegetables and small side dishes.

 - Wakame: easy to keep in the pantry and perfect for miso soup.